Mamiololo01/Fetch-API-with-React-Native-and-expo/README.md

 Upon running this command, the CLI will ask you to chose a type of template for your project.
 Choose blank (minimal dependencies).

+Next, the CLI will ask you to set a name for your project:

+After this, the required dependencies will be installed and your project will finish building.

+Step 3 - Run project
+In a terminal in your project directory, type the following command to run your project: